NavigationContentFooter

 Serverless.com (Serverless Framework) is a tool that allows you to deploy serverless applications without having to manage Serverless Container’s API call.
 Write and deploy a YAML configuration file, everything else is handled automatically, even the image building.

-An SQS (Simple Queue Service) trigger is a mechanism that connects a container to an SQS queue and invokes the container automatically whenever a message is added to the queue.
+A queue trigger is a mechanism that connects a container to a queue created with Scaleway Queues, and invokes the container automatically whenever a message is added to the queue.

-For each message that is sent to an SQS queue, the SQS trigger reads the message and invokes the associated container with the message as the input parameter.
+For each message that is sent to a queue, the trigger reads the message and invokes the associated container with the message as the input parameter.
 The container can then process the message and perform any required actions, such as updating a database or sending a notification.

 Stateless application